ALFA (Mexico): Restructuring in the 1980s

-Alfa in the Early 1990s
+1990s

 The early 1990s were not as good a period for Alfa, as world demand for petrochemicals and steel slowed.
 In 1993 the company had revenues of 8.56 billion pesos ($2.5 billion), but operating income fell to 444 million pesos ($130 million).
 That year it sold its 51 percent stake in one of the Monterrey Group's oldest holdings, the paper and packaging subsidiary Empaques de Carton Titan.

 When Dionisio Garza Medina, a nephew of Bernardo Garza Sada, became chairman in 1994, he fired half of Alfa's middle managers and focused on restoring higher profitability to the company's three main business sectors: steel, petrochemicals, and food.
 Hylsa (now Hylsamex) and Sigma Alimentos, the food subsidiary, received their own separate stock listings to reduce their dependence on the parent company.
 "If you look at the profile of our strategy", Garza Medina told a The Wall Street Journal reporter, "we are going from a commodity company into more value-added products", with higher profit margins.
 He also said Alfa would enter retailing by opening 25 home-improvement stores over the next five years.

 The collapse of the peso in late 1994 took a heavy toll on Alfa, as on other Mexican enterprises.
 Net sales rose to 14.21 billion pesos ($4.06 billion), but the company lost 2.16 billion pesos ($617 million).
 In 1995 Alfa returned to profitability, with net income of 2.09 billion pesos ($307 million) on net sales of 21.52 billion pesos ($3.16 billion).
 This was followed in 1996 by net income of 3.06 billion pesos ($400 million) on net sales of 27.83 billion pesos ($3.64 billion).
 Alfa's total debt was 18.5 billion pesos ($2.7 billion).
 The net worth of Bernardo Garza Sada and his family was estimated at $1.2 billion in 1996.